 In the autumn of 1984 a revised and re-designed edition of The Compleat Astrologer was published as The New Compleat Astrologer, launched by a coast-to-coast tour of the USA.
+It was eventually replaced by Parkers’ Astrology (1991, 2001).
 In the autumn of 1985 Dreaming, a book on the interpretation of dreams, was published, presenting a system of dream interpretation on which Julia had worked over some years.
 (Derek and Julia were guest dream analysts on the UK ITV morning show The Big Breakfast for some months after its launch).

 Parkers’ Astrology, first published in 1991 and revised and much enlarged in 2001, is generally regarded as the world’s best introduction to astrology, for beginners.
 The K.I.S.S.
 Guide to Astrology is a less ambitious introduction to the subject.
 Their book on dream interpretation, The Complete Book of Dreams, was another worldwide best-seller.
-Julia has published two novels, Hearts of Fire and The Stars Shine Bright, and Derek has published biographies of Nell Gwyn, Casanova and Benvenuto Cellini, a book about a celebrated Italian murder case (the source of Browning’s poem The Ring and the Book) and OUTBACK, about the early explorers of Australia.
+Julia has published three novels, Hearts of Fire, The Stars Shine Bright and Coming South, and Derek has published biographies of Nell Gwyn, Casanova and Benvenuto Cellini, Pompilia: a Roman murder mystery, about a celebrated Italian murder case (the source of Browning’s poem The Ring and the Book) and Outback, about the early explorers of Australia.
 His biographies also include two Australian Governors (Phillip and Macquarie) and the Australian poet Banjo Paterson.
+In the 1960s he wrote twelve erotic novels based on 18th century life.
 He and Julia have jointly published an illustrated book on the buildings of Sydney, Building Sydney’s History, and a series of twelve anthologies of poetry, each book containing a selection of poems relating to a particular astrological sign.
 Several of these, and of earlier books, are available on-line.